francofaa/hereticsSRD/Items.md

 body, head, *n*h, feet: This indicates where an item is worn when equipped. *n*h indicates how many hands are in a character's hands.
 An item with 1h is carried in 1 hand, 2h in 2 hands.

-md+*n*: This indicates a bonus to magicked defense stat.
+md+*n*: This indicates a bonus to warded defense stat.

 *n* slots: This indicates that an object takes up multiple slots.